Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMCustomScriptExtension.md

 ### -FileName
 Specifies the name of the script file.
-If the file is stored in Azure Blob storage, the file name value is case-senstive.
-File names of files stored in Azure File storage are not case-senstive.
+If the file is stored in Azure Blob storage, the file name value is case-sensitive.
+File names of files stored in Azure File storage are not case-sensitive.

 ```yaml
 Type: System.String[]